IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 # Privacy Considerations {#sec-privacy}

-The use of non-local DNS servers exposes the list of names resolved to a third party, including passive eavesdroppers.
+The use of non-local DNS servers exposes the list of DNS names resolved to a third party, including passive eavesdroppers.

 The use of DoT and DoH eliminates the threat from passive eavesdropping, but still exposes the list to the operator of the DoT or DoH server.
 There are additional methods to help preserve privacy, such as described by {{?RFC9230}}.